stuart-mck/buildxact/Notes.md

 This code will support the data as presented in the example but would likely not scale terribly well as most of the work is done in memory

+If I had more time, what would I do?
+1. Finish the mega importer
+2. Finish the currency converter (load currencies from appconfig)
+3. Refine the separation of concerns
+	-> remove calls to Console from services - prob pass in a separate UI handler -> tidy up the ChooseFiles method - it's handling many concerns and should be refactored
+4. How to handle bigger files - that needs a strategy both on the way in and the way out
+5. Improve the project structure - move services to appropriate domains
+6. Rewrite using CQRS?- really separate out the writes from the reads